psyoptix/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 * Constants:
   - `B` : generator of group `G`
-  - `2n` : length in octets (rounded to nearest even integer) of encoding of a field element in `F`
+  - `2n` : length in bytes (rounded to nearest even integer) of encoding of a field element in `F`
-  - `Np` : length, in octets, of a point encoded as an octet string
+  - `Np` : length, in bytes, of a point encoded as an byte string
-  - `hLen` : length, in octets, of hash function's output
+  - `hLen` : length, in bytes, of hash function's output

 * Arithmetic Operators:
   - `+` : point/point addition : `G x G -> G`